Project-CETI/whale-birth-data-and-analysis-suite/README.md

 ## Code for the network analysis

 Can be found under `network_analysis/`, divided into `scripts/` with helper functions, and `notebooks/` with the analyses used for the figures.

+## Videos and segmentation data

+Videos and segmentation data can be found on Harvard Dataverse at [https://doi.org/10.7910/DVN/SWIHAN](https://doi.org/10.7910/DVN/SWIHAN).
+They can also be explored at [https://www.projectceti.org/whalebirth/](https://www.projectceti.org/whalebirth/) or [https://ceti-birth.csail.mit.edu/](https://ceti-birth.csail.mit.edu/).